An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Baffle Requirements

-The starting point of the design was the replacement of the existing baffle by one equipped with photo-sensors, keeping its weight and mass distribution as close as possible to the original one.
-The new baffle had to meet the same optical requirements concerning reflectivity and total integrated scattering as the old one, and all its elements had to be certified for ultra high vacuum (UHV) conditions.~\footnote{ The IMC operates in a high vacuum (HV) regime.
-However, the requirements for this baffle were set to comply with the UHV environment in which the baffles surrounding the test masses in O5 will be operated.} Since most of the light is expected to be near the inner edge of the baffle~\cite{Romero:2020ovg}, the majority of the sensors are placed in that area, on two large gold-plated polyimide-based PCBs.
-The sensor signals are processed by 16 ADCs, which send their data to the data acquisition (DAQ) server either through a serial or a wireless system.
-Due to the UHV environment, heat dissipation will occur mainly through radiation.
+The starting point of the design was the replacement of the existing baffle by one equipped with photo-sensors, keeping its weight and mass distribution as close as possible to the original ones to avoid having to re tune the payload after the baffle installation.
+The material of the existing baffle was AISI 304L stainless steel, with reflectance and total integrated scattering measured values typically around 0.5\% and 300 ppm, respectively.
+The new baffle had to meet the same optical requirements, and all its elements had to be certified for ultra high vacuum (UHV) conditions.~\footnote{ The IMC operates in a high vacuum (HV) regime.
+However, the requirements for this baffle were set to comply with the UHV environment in which the baffles surrounding the test masses in O5 will be operated.}

+Since most of the light is expected to be near the inner edge of the baffle~\cite{Romero:2020ovg}, the majority of the sensors are placed in that area, on two large gold-plated polyimide-based printed circuit boards (PCBs).
+The sensor signals are processed by 16 ADCs, which send their data to the data acquisition (DAQ) server through either a serial or a wireless system.
+Because of the UHV environment, heat dissipation will occur mainly through radiation.
 To favor this process, the PCBs are thermally connected to the metallic structure of the baffle, thus avoiding the concentration of heat in critical semiconductor components.
 Figure~\ref{fig:baffleDesign} shows the design of the instrumented baffle for the end mirror of the IMC.